atopus/lisa/README.md

 ## Features

-Liska is a one-screen mobile app that records numeric variables on a day-to-day basis, along with a few generic dimensions :
+Liska is a mobile app that records numeric and ordinal variables on a day-to-day basis.

-* Get to work ;
-* Realisation ;
-* Methodology ;
-* Focus ;
-* self-consciousness ;

-and along the main knowledge fields, like :

-* Mathematics ;
-* French (because i'm french) ;
-* History ;
-* and english.

-Other fields will soon be added to comply with the french Education Nationale teaching program.

-## Data

-A full working data set is provided in french.

-Data can be edited from the file `./fixtures/data.js`.

 ## Setup

 create-react-native-app has been used to create the repo.

-Simply git clone this repo, and run `yarn install`.
+1. git clone this repo,
+2. Inside of the project folder, run `yarn install`, then `yarn start` ;
+3. Download Expo on your device, and flash the QR code.

+## Changelog

+* 0.1 : Basic implementation with ordinal variables ;
+* 0.2 : Add numerical variables support, drag and drop dimension sorting, redux migration capabilities

 ## Roadmap

-Quality improvments :

-* Webpack integration ;
-* Tests coverage ;
+These features are somewhere in the roadmap :

-* Documentation ;
+* Internationalization (at least french & english) ;

-Features :

-* Update & create new dimensions & modalities ;
+* Set objectives ;
-* Graphics ;
+* Compute probability to achieve the goal ;
-* customable notification ;
+* Add push notifications ;
-* online sync, with redux & redux-offline ;
+* online account & offline capabilities.

-Later :
+# Credits

+My daughter designed the graphics and set the color scheme.

+# Dependencies

+Most notables dependencies are :

+* expo
+* react & react-native
+* react-native-storage-list
+* redux
-* Internationalization ;
+* redux-persist

 ## Contributions